vacp2p/roadmap/content/acz/ift/libp2p-mix-poc.md

   - "ift"
 draft: false
 description: "Publishing a raw RFC specifying libp2p mixnet protocol and implementing a PoC"

 ---

-`vac:acz:ift:libp2p-mix-poc-2024q4`
+`vac:acz:ift:libp2p-mix-poc`

+Publishing a raw RFC specifying libp2p mixnet protocol and implementing a PoC
 ## Description

-This Milestone entails designing an anonymization layer for gossipsub, and by extension, IFT projects.
+This commitment entails designing an anonymization layer for gossipsub, and by extension, IFT projects.
 The primary objective of this anonymization layer is to serve as a cohesive anonymization solution for gossip-based projects, with a specific focus on integrating it with the Logos projects Waku and Codex.

-Currently, we're uncertain whether the complete anonymization layer can be situated between gossipsub and the protocols of IFT projects.
-It appears more plausible that we'll establish a foundational element atop gossipsub, with project-specific components integrated into the projects themselves, or introduce an intermediary layer between the general gossip anonymization protocol and the project protocols.

 The Nomos team is crafting their own anonymization solution due to their unique requirements and their ability to leverage specific traffic patterns to enhance efficiency.
 Nonetheless, the overarching objective for our anonymization network is to render our solution modular, enabling the inclusion of traffic pattern plugins that Nomos can define.